 Depreciation and Amortization.
-Depreciation and amortization expense, including amortization of favorable leases, was \$37.8 million for the first quarter of 2007 compared to \$21.7 million for the first quarter of 2006 primarily due to the 77 Century theatres acquired.
+Depreciation and amortization expense, including amortization of favorable leases, increased to \$37.3 million for the second quarter of 2007 from \$21.5 million for the second quarter of 2006 primarily due to the 77 Century theatres acquired.

 Impairment of Long-Lived Assets.
-As a result of the modification to the NCM Exhibitor Services Agreement during the first quarter of 2007, we performed a goodwill impairment evaluation on all of our U.S. theatres.
-We recorded asset impairment charges on assets held and used of \$49.7 million for the first quarter of 2007 compared to \$0.3 million during the first quarter of 2006.
-Impairment charges for the first quarter of 2007 consisted of \$6.4 million of theatre properties, \$40.8 million of goodwill associated with theatre properties and \$2.5 million of intangible assets associated with theatre properties.
+We recorded asset impairment charges on assets held and used of \$7.0 million for the second quarter of 2007 compared to \$0.6 million during the second quarter of 2006.
+Impairment charges for the second quarter of 2007 consisted of \$1.6 million of theatre properties, \$4.3 million of goodwill associated with theatre properties and \$1.1 million of intangible assets associated with theatre properties.
 We record goodwill at the theatre level, which results in more volatile impairment charges on an annual basis due to changes in market conditions and box office performance and the resulting impact on individual theatres.
 Significant judgment is involved in estimating cash flows and fair value.
 Management's estimates are based on historical and projected operating performance as well as recent market transactions.
-See notes 5, 10 and 11 to our condensed consolidated financial statements.
-See also discussion of Gain on NCM Transaction.
+See notes 13 and 14 to our condensed consolidated financial statements.

-Loss on Sale of Assets and Other.
-We recorded a loss on sale of assets and other of \$0.3 million during the first quarter of 2007 compared to \$0.7 million during the first quarter of 2006.
+(Gain) Loss on Sale of Assets and Other.
+We recorded a gain on sale of assets and other of \$1.9 million during the second quarter of 2007 compared to a loss of \$0.8 million during the second quarter of 2006.
+The gain recorded during the second quarter of 2007 was primarily due to a gain recorded on the sale of two U.S. theatres.

 Interest Expense.
-Interest costs incurred, including amortization of debt issue costs, was \$41.5 million for the first quarter of 2007 compared to \$22.4 million for the first quarter of 2006.
+Interest costs incurred, including amortization of debt issue costs, was \$35.3 million for the second quarter of 2007 compared to \$22.2 million for the second quarter of 2006.
 The increase was primarily due to the increased long-term debt related to the financing of the Century Acquisition during the fourth quarter of 2006.